Everything you need to know about a full health MOT

 A health screen can come in a few different forms.
 It could be a face-to-face consultation with a health professional or an at-home testing kit that can check a host of readings.

-More in-depth tests could also involve a lung function check through a spirometry test or a stool antigen test, which detect certain types of cancers.
+More in-depth tests could also involve a lung function check through a spirometry test or a stool antigen test, which detects certain types of cancers.

 Bluecrest Wellness, a third-party health check provider and Vitality partner, for example, says it will provide a detailed preparation of guidelines ahead of your appointment.